kubernetes/website/docs/user-guide/images.md

 Requirements:

 - You must be using kubelet version `v1.2.0` or newer.  (e.g. run `/usr/bin/kubelet --version=true`).
-- Your nodes must be in the same region as the registry you are using
+- If your nodes are in region A and your registry in a different region B, you need version `v1.3.0`.
 - ECR must be offered in your region

 Troubleshooting: